nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 The aim of this project was to classify complex, cultural image data.
 Specifically, a dataset of impressionist paintings was used to investigate whether it is possible to classify paintings by their artist.
 This may be relevant to e.g. sort a large collection of images or to predict the artist of an image where the artist is unknown.

 For the multi-class classification task, a Convolutional Neural Network (CNN) with a LeNet Architecture was build, trained and evaluated.
 Convolutional Neural Networks are especially useful for visual analytics, as they can take into account the three channels of coloured images, and identify more complex features (through convolutional kernels), while reducing dimensionality of the feature space (through pooling layers).
+While more complex or pre-trained CNNs could also be used for this classification task, the aim of this project was to illustrate how to build and train a simple CNN from scratch.

 ## Methods